denten-books/plain-text/1-chapter.md

 now I ask only, Who controls the device?
 But were a book also a pill or fused with the neural circuitry of the brain, would you know what and whom you were reading?

-[^ln2-gurevich]: Kittler mistakingly attributes "Algorithms in the World of Bounded Resources" to Brosl Hasslacher.
-The author is rather Yuri Gurevich, Principle Researcher at Microsoft Research and then a professor at the University of Michigan.
-Hasslacher's essay entitled "Beyond the Turing Machine" appeared in the same volume of collected essays, @herken_universal_1988.

-[^ln2-bottom]: For example, in the Open Systems Interconnection (OSI) model of communication, the top-most layer of protocols and interface method is called the "application layer" and the bottom-most layer the "physical layer" [@peterson_computer_2007, 26-28].
-Timothy Colburn and Gary Shute describe it as being "responsible for encoding bits onto a transmission medium, whether wires, fiber optics, or radio broadcast, in ways that maximize the transmission rate and minimize sensitivity to noise [@colburn_abstraction_2007, 181].

-[^ln2-abstraction]: This is a topic of some contention in the literature.
-In his influential paper on the topic, James Moor includes the immateriality of software as one of the "three myths" of computer science.
-"As a practical matter, what we regard as computer instructions, and consequently what we regard as computer programs, is determined by computers available," he writes [@moor_three_1978, 215].
-Nurbay Irmark argues that software is instead a purely abstract artifact, akin to a musical work [@irmak_software_2012].
-See also
-@turner_programming_2013; @colburn_software_1999.

-[^ln2-turing]: The intellectual history of the Turing machine is well established, in multiple works on the subject.
-It follows the Greek Diophantus, René Descartes, Georg Cantor, David Hilbert, Gottlob Frege, Bertrand Russell, Kurt Gödel, Ludwig Wittgenstein [@petzold_annotated_2008;
-@herken_universal_1988; @grattan-guinness_development_1981].

-[^ln2-alt]: "We have to think (in a completely novel way) the relation between a science and the ideology [...] the fact that such an investigation confronts us with the observation that every science, in the relationship it has with ideology it emerged from, can only be thought as a 'science of ideology, would disconcert us, were we not forewarned of the name of the *object* of knowledge, which can only exist in the form of ideology" [@althusser_reproduction_2014, 46].

-[^ln2-derr]: See @derrida_writing_1978.
-I am alluding particularly to statements like "ethnology-like any science-comes about within the element of discourse," and "this moment was that in which language invaded the universal problematic; that in which, in the absence of a center or origin, everything became discourse-provided we can agree on this word-that is to say, when everything became a system where the central signified, the original or transcendental signified, is never absolutely present outside a system of differences.
-The absence of the transcendental signified extends the domain and the interplay of signification ad infinitum" (278-294).

-[^ln2-flip]: There is a long-standing joke in Marxist literature that involves flipping Hegel, who prioritized the transcendent spiritual over the physical and material forms of life, over "back to his feet."
-See for example
-@marx_marx-engels_1978: "The form of wood, for instance, is altered, by making a table out of it.
-Yet, for all that, the table continues to be that common, every-day thing, wood.
-But, so soon as it steps forth as a commodity, it is changes into something transcendent.
-It not only stands with its feed on the ground, but, in relation to all other commodities, it stands on its head, and evolves out of its wooden brain grotesque ideas, far more wonderful than 'table-turning' ever was" (320).
-See also @engels_ludwig_1941: "Thereby the dialectic of the concept itself became merely the conscious reflex of the dialectical motion of the real world and the dialectic of Hegel was placed upon its head; or rather, turned off its head, on which it was standing before, and placed on its feet again" (44).

-[^ln1-dirt]: Think of text as substance and literature as surface.
-The first is like dirt where the second is gound.
-We play with one on top of the other.

-[^ln1-gate]: Solid state memory devices like flash memory store information in capacitor "circuit states."
-This by contrast with electromagnetic storage that works by modulating electrical charge over a magnetic surface.
-Solid state capacitor storage was used in the earliest computers [@kahng_semipermanent_1967, 1296], but was prohibitively expensive to manufacture until well into the twenty-first century, when solid state drives began to replace electromagnetic storage on consumer devices.
-In an early (1967) paper on "A Floating Gate and Its Application to Memory Devices," Kahng and Sze explain: "A structure has been proposed and fabricated in which semipermanent charge storage is possible.
-A floating gate is placed a small distance from an electron source.
-When an appropriately high field is applied through an outer gate, the floating gate charges up.
-The charges are stored even after the removal of the charging field due to much lower back transport probability [...]
-Such a device functions as a bistable memory with nondestructive read-out features.
-The memory holding time observed was longer than one hour" [@kahng_floating_1967, 1288].
-See also @horton_experimental_1962 and @frohman-bentchkowsky_fully_1971 on "floating gate avalanche injection."

-[^ln1-denning]: These stages correspond roughly to the "three generations of electronic computing" outlined in Peter Denning's "theory of operating systems" [@denning_third_1971].

 ## 1.6 Three devices
 ### A. Removable storage media and automation, 1725--1964.[^ln3-loom]